cimryan/teslausb/README.md

     ```
     ping 192.168.0.41
     ```
-1. If you can't ping the archive server by IP address from the Pi you should go do whatever you need to on your network to fix that.
-If you can't reach the archive server by name from the Pi but you can by IP address then use its IP address, below, in place of its name.
+1. If you can't ping the archive server by IP address from the Pi, you should go do whatever you need to on your network to fix that.
+If you can't reach the archive server by name, from the Pi but you can by IP address, then use its IP address, below, in place of its name.
 1. Run these commands, subsituting your values.
 The last line is the percent of the drive you want to allocate for dashcam storage.
 The remaining percentage will be allocated for music.
     ```
     export archiveserver=Nautilus